Mikee Romero

+Michael Odylon "Mikee" Lagman Romero ([ˈmaɪki roˈmɛɾo]; born March 21, 1973) is a Filipino businessman, politician, philanthropist, military reservist, and sportsman.
+He currently holds the rank of Colonel in the Philippine Air Force Reserve.
+He served as the Party-list Congressman for 1-Pacman from 2016 to 2025 holding roles as Senior Deputy Speaker, Chairperson of the Committee on Poverty Alleviation, and President of the Party-list Coalition, an alliance of more than 50 members of the House of Representatives.
+He is regarded as one of the most prolific lawmakers in Philippine history, authoring 148 Republic Acts and over 1,200 bills and resolutions, including the Magna Carta for the Poor, the Universal Healthcare Act, the Mental Health Act, and the Eddie Garcia Law of 2024.

-Michael Odylon "Mikee" Lagman Romero ([ˈmaɪki roˈmɛɾo]; born March 21, 1972) is a Filipino businessman, politician, and polo player who previously served as a House Deputy Speaker from 2019 to 2022, except for a 12-day period out of office in October 2020 due to a House leadership crisis.
-He is concurrently serving as a Party-list Representative for 1-Pacman since 2016.
-He is also the president of the Party-list Coalition, an alliance of more than 50 representatives from various party-lists.
-As a businessman, he is currently the chairman and president of Globalport 900, Inc. and owns the NorthPort Batang Pier basketball team in the Philippine Basketball Association (PBA).
-As of December 2018, his declared net worth is ₱ 7.858 billion.
-He is the Philippines' richest Congress representative and is among the country's 50 richest persons.
+As a businessman, Romero is currently the chairman and president of Globalport 900 and owns the NorthPort Batang Pier basketball team in the Philippine Basketball Association (PBA).
+As of December 2018, his declared net worth is ₱7.858 billion.
+He was the Philippines' richest Congressman and one of the country's 50 richest individuals.

+Romero is also a world-ranked polo player, a Southeast Asian Games medalist, and a decorated Lieutenant Colonel in the Philippine Air Force Reserve, serving as OIC Wing Commander of the 2nd Air Force Wing Reserve Command.